-Courses offered by the Department of Pathology and Laboratory Medicine
+Courses offered by the Department of Pathology & Laboratory Medicine

 GMS PA 510 Medical Immunology

 This course is a graduate level introductory course to the basics of immunology.
 Topics include the innate immune system, T and B cell functions, mechanisms of autoimmune diseases, transplant rejection, HIV and hypersensitivity reactions.
 The course emphasizes the clinical aspects of the immune system.
 This course is appropriate for students interested in an introduction to how the immune system functions, those interested in updates on the rapidly changing aspects of immunology or those interested in how the immune system drives different diseases.
 Spring Semester, Remick, 2 credits.

 GMS PA 600 Introduction to Pathology and Pathophysiology of Disease

 Lectures and interactive auto-tutorial case studies presenting the basic morphologic and functional changes of major disease processes: cell injury and death, inﬂammation, cell and tissue response to microorganisms, atherosclerosis, cancer and organ system pathology.
 Mellott.
 4 credits, 2nd semester.

 Prereq: GMS BI 755 or equivalent.
 Basic principles of pathology are presented through lectures (students attend the GMS PA 600 lectures), laboratory sessions and computer-assisted instruction.
 Related research articles and basic histology are discussed in small group session that complement the lectures.
 Blusztajn.
 4 credits, 2nd semester.

 GMS PA 710 Principles of Basic and Applied Pathology